jarrettmeyer/jarrettmeyer.github.io/_posts/2013-12-16-data-access-still-matters.md

 ---
 layout: post
 title: "Data Access Still Matters"
 date: 2013-12-16
+thumbnail: /assets/images/database.svg
 ---

 This blog post was inspired by Bill Karwin's book [SQL Antipatterns:Avoiding the Pitfalls of Database Programming](http://pragprog.com/book/bksqla/sql-antipatterns).
 I read this over Thanksgiving weekend.
 If you are a developer, and you do database work, this is on the must-read list.